ebenpack/personal-site/content/JavaScript/lattice-boltzmann.markdown

         return eq;
     }

-It is possible to rewrite these functions such that much of the repetition of work is elimintated, but these are the core algorithms.
+It is possible to rewrite these functions such that much of the repetition of work is eliminated, but these are the core algorithms.

 And that's really more or less all that's required at the most basic level.
 Of course, in order to draw and interact with the lattice, and do other interesting things, a few more functions are required, and there's going to be some glue code to stick everything together, but those are mostly just implementation details.